Daphne & Velma

 Daphne & Velma is a 2018 American direct-to-video comedy mystery film directed by Suzi Yoonessi.
-The film is a spin-off of the Scooby-Doo franchise featuring the title characters Daphne Blake and Velma Dinkley.
+The film is the fifth overall installment to the Scooby-Doo live-action film series and a spin-off prequel to the film series and the whole Scooby-Doo franchise, featuring the title characters Daphne Blake and Velma Dinkley.
 The film is produced by Ashley and Jennifer Tisdale's Blondie Girl Productions along with Blue Ribbon Content.
 It premiered at the Chicago Comic & Entertainment Expo (C2E2) on April 7, 2018, and was released on DVD, Blu-ray, and Digital HD on May 22, 2018, by Warner Bros.
 Home Entertainment.

 Plot

 Daphne Blake is a high school student who has a semi-popular web show discussing the possibility of aliens and supernatural occurrences.
 Velma Dinkley is Daphne's supportive yet critical online friend, who believes there is a logical explanation for everything.
 After Velma web chats Daphne following her latest episode, she reveals to Velma that her parents will be moving to Ridge Valley, where Velma currently goes to high school.

 After having a perfect morning at home, Daphne embarks on her first day at Ridge Valley High.
 She quickly meets Carol, her senior advisor, who shows her the school's expansive collection of advanced technology from Bloom Innovative, a famous technology company headed by Tobias Bloom.
 While on her tour, Daphne runs into Velma, who does not speak to her.
 Later that afternoon, Daphne sees a student named Spencer walk into an open locker as if he were in a trance.

 At home, Daphne's father reveals that he has sheltered Daphne all her life, going to extreme lengths to follow her around everywhere in an attempt to make Daphne's life "perfect".
 Shocked and frustrated at her father, Daphne vows to do everything on her own without her father's assistance.
 The next day, Daphne gets into a heated argument with Velma over their science project, which Velma intentionally sabotaged.
 The argument results in the girls getting sent to the principal's office, who puts them on "the best couch for conflict resolution".
 The girls put aside their differences, and Velma reveals she was protecting Daphne because she knew of the strange happenings at the school.
 Daphne and Velma vow to solve the mystery of the disappearing students.

 The girls notice Spencer acting unnaturally robotic, and suspect another student named Griffin Griffiths.
 Griffin's family have a legacy receiving an internship from Bloom Innovative, which Spencer was currently slated to be offered.
 Daphne and Velma follow Griffin around, but he also goes into the same locker as Spencer and disappears, ruling him out as the suspect.